maryzhao0111/255_project/_posts/2023-05-24-b-resources.md

 ## Stanford Hume Center for Writing and Speaking

-The Hume Center of Writing and Speaking provides **free, individual consultations** for undergraduate and graduate students.
+The <a href="https://hume.stanford.edu/">Hume Center for Writing and Speaking</a> provides **free, individual consultations** for undergraduate and graduate students.

 They have a team of friendly and well-trained peer tutors, graduate tutors, and lecturers in the **Program in Writing and Rhetoric** (PWR) who hold thousands of tutorials every year covering a wide variety of writing assignments, presentations, and other projects.